Pag (island): History

 The earliest settlers on the island were an Illyrian tribe that came to the region in the Bronze Age; traces of their settlement can still be seen around Pag.
 In the 1st century BC, the Romans took possession, and have left numerous archeological and cultural artifacts.

 The Croats arrived in the 7th century along with the great migration and settled in the area.
 The island was for some time under the rule of the Croatian kingdom.
 Yet the island was always fought over, and in the 11th and 12th centuries was divided between the communities of Rab (Arbe) and Zadar (Zara).

 From the 12th to 14th centuries, Pag, along with other Dalmatian islands and towns, was fiercely contested between the Republic of Venice and the Croatian-Hungarian rulers.
 For four centuries from the start of the 15th century, it was held by Venice, until Venice lost its independence in 1797.
 Austria and France then fought over Dalmatia with victory going to the Austrians.

 The island passed from Austria-Hungary to the Kingdom of Yugoslavia after World War I, and then to the Independent State of Croatia (1941–45) when the Ustashe set up concentration camps at Slana and Metajna, where they killed thousands of Serbs, Jews, and Croatian anti-fascists.

+On 10 April 1944, the Kotar Committee of the Communist Party of Senj (Kotarski komitet KP Senja) placed priority on the assignment to secure a food supply line from Olib to Velebit over the 2nd Coastal Operation Sector (II.
+Primorska Operativna Sekcija).
+Already on March 16th the Secretary of the Kotar Committee of Senj relayed the information from Olib to the Okrug Committee of the Communist Party of Croatia (Okružni komitet KPH), that the task had been carried out and that he was returning to Velebit in the evening with 16 Yugoslav Partisans from various command posts who were on Olib with him, and with 2 saboteurs who had participated in the operation.
+The transport of food from Olib to Pag had been difficult, as it had to be done in small brazzera with oars.
+The food was kept in bunkers and at night transported from Stara Novalja to Velebit in three trips.
+The process was repeated regularly.
+Still in March, a regular transport route Velebit-Olib-Molat was established in two variants: one across the Velebit Channel between Pag and Rab ending variously at Olib or Molat, and the other across the Velebit Channel to Pag at Pastura, where the Novalja Partisans transported it to a rowboat hidden by a valley, and on to Olib.